-Bran muffins sound like a healthy breakfast option—with all that cholesterol-lowering oat bran, right?
-But the prepackaged ones found at the supermarket aren’t nearly as fresh or healthy as they claim, warns Amidor, and they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
-Many are also loaded with saturated fats butter and oil and contain upwards of 600 grams of sodium.
+Bran muffins sound like a healthy breakfast option—but the prepackaged muffins found at the supermarket aren’t nearly as fresh or healthy as they claim, warns Amidor.
+He says they’re almost always oversized, packing in some 300 calories—about the same as a cream-filled doughnut!
+Many are also loaded with saturated fats (butter and oil) and contain upwards of 600 grams of sodium.
 Homemade is key when you’re trying to lose weight, so why not try making your own?
-While baking definitely does take more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.
+While baking of course takes more time than going to the store, you’ll reap the benefits of all your hard work spent in the kitchen.

 Blue corn chips

 Similarly, just because snacks like blue chips don’t look like the greasy potato chips you know to avoid, you shouldn’t assume they’re a healthier option.
 “Yes, blue corn contains the antioxidant anthocyanin,” explains certified culinary nutritionist Trudy Stone.
 “However, much of the good stuff gets baked away during the process of creating the chips that very little nutritional value is left—leaving them not much healthier than your typical tortilla chip.”

 “Most protein bars on the market are sugar bombs not much healthier than a Snickers bar,” says Stone.
 “They can also contain a lot of carbohydrates as well which can send your blood sugar soaring.
 Some also contain artificial additives such as trans fat and high-fructose corn syrup, both that have been linked with inflammation and obesity.”